 Working with Sputnik is intended to be fun and collaborative for everyone involved.
 Help us meet our goals and deadlines, and we will do the same for you!

 Do you have a design project need that falls outside of Sputnik's purview?
-Fill out a Marketing & Creative Services Project Request to submit your design or printing project, and we will do our best to connect you with a designer who can help.
+Fill out a Marketing & Creative Services Project Request to submit your project, and we will either design internally if bandwidth allows, or connect you with a designer who can help.